adelheidsoftware/adelheid-website-11ty/src/games/games.md

 **Development Phase**: Active Development\
 **Release Date**: Summer 2024

+We are currently working with an independent artist on this title.

 ## Project Artemis

 **Project Artemis** is the codename and working title for a 2D Metroidvania set in a quasi-medieval period.\